andreyuhai/sidey/_posts/2021-05-04-elixir-operators.md

 not a	# false if a is true; otherwise b
 ```

 These operators take arguments of any type.
-Any value apart from `nil` or `false` is interpreted as `true`.
+Any value apart from `nil` or `false` is interpreted as `true`:
 ```elixir
 a || b	# a if a is truthy; otherwise b a && b	# b if a is truthy; otherwise a